 Immunoadsorption is a direct procedure in which autoantibodies are quickly and effectively removed from the patient's bloodstream.
 To achieve this, 2 Globaffin adsorbers, synthetic broadband immune adsorbers with peptide GAM ligand, are used.
 These efficiently remove immune complexes and above all immunoglobulins (IgG).
 The plasma, continuously obtained using a cell separator, is passed through one of the two double adsorbers (GLOBAFFIN®) for immune adsorption and is thus freed of antibodies and immune complexes.
 The treated plasma is recombined with the blood and reinfused to the patient.

-Immune adsorption apheresis at a glance
+Immunoadsorption Apheresis at a glance

-Get an overview of our therapy options
+Get an overview of our Immunoadsorption Apheresis therapy

 Patients who are treated with two and a half times the plasma volume for five consecutive days, usually experience a 95% reduction in IgG antibody levels.

 Since essential plasma components remain largely unaffected due to the selectivity of Immunoadsorption, large plasma volumes can be treated.